|Anthony Quinn and Marlon Brando|

 Some famous film actors who hail from towns along Highway 83 include: Matthew McConaughey and Dale Evans, both born in Uvalde, Texas.
 Singer/actor Kris Kristofferson was born and raised in Brownsville, Texas.
-He stars in a new movie, Hickok, about the famous gunslinger, which is out on July 7.
 And if you saw the recent animated movie Cars 3, you heard the voice of Cristela Alonzo portraying Cruz Ramirez.
 She is from a small town near Highway 83 in the Lower Rio Grande Valley, Hidalgo.
 Josh Duhamel, known for the Transformers movies, was born and raised in Minot, N.D.

 Stew Magnuson is the author of the Highway 83 Chronicles, a series of three books about history and life found along U.S. Route 83.
 The final book, The Last American Highway: A Journey Through Time Down U.S. Route 83 in Texas was released in March 2017 and follows The Last American Highway: The Dakotas, and The Last American Highway: Nebraska-Kansas-Oklahoma, edition.